PatelSandeep9515/AQI-Prediction-ML-DL/README.md

 This project investigates Air Quality Index (AQI) prediction using Machine Learning and Deep Learning techniques on the UCI Air Quality Dataset.

+## Project Objective

+The objective of this project is to develop an accurate and interpretable air quality prediction framework using machine learning and deep learning techniques.
+The study compares XGBoost, Random Forest, and LSTM models and evaluates their performance using standard regression metrics.

 The following models were implemented and compared:

 - XGBoost